4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 ### Filtering with user information filters

-You can define filters depending on user information which you define in the Mobile App Authentication method:
+You can define filters depending on the user information that you define in the Mobile App Authentication method:

 * As with query filters, you first need to define your query in the appropriate field.